HeyWray/SRUS-TW-Games/knowledge-and-reflection.md

 5. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.

-_**[Q5 Still missing key points: what is the XOR for?
-Why mod size at the end?]**_
 > Import random, set the seed generation to 42, which will create replicatable randomisation every time.
 This will fall under Determinism.
 >
 >Create a list of 256 numbers and shuffle it (which will be replicatable thanks to random.seed).
 Randomness will help with security.
 256 is important for all ASCII inputs.
 >
 > For the Pearson method, pass in a key and the size of the hash table.
-For every key in the string assign it to a one of the randomised ASCII number
+For every key in the string assign it to a one of the randomised ASCII number.
+>
+> We check to make sure that the previous characters do not clash via XOR ( ^ ).
+This does a byte check of the previous character and if it equals the previous character then the result is 0.
+>
+> Finally, we return the single value hash modulated with the size, this will keep the number within a given range.
+>
+> This method is very quick, good at collision prevention, but is not secure.

 6. Write pseudocode of how you would store Players in PlayerLists in a hash map.